thadeu/gokku/docs/examples/go-app.md

 # Go Application Example

-Deploy a Go REST API with Gokku using systemd.
+Deploy a Go REST API with Gokku using Docker containers.

 ## Basic Setup